Define your multi-stage continuous deployment (CD) process

 - Creating a release and monitoring the deployment to each environment

-Configure the triggers in your release definition
+Configure the triggers in your release pipeline

 Choose the Continuous deployment trigger icon in the Artifacts section to open the trigger panel.
 Make sure this is enabled so that a new release is created after every new successful build is completed.